 How can I get involved?

 Find a local clean-up event near you for National CleanUp Day or Earth Day.
-Or, grab some friends or family and start your own event!
+Or, grab some friends or family and start an event!
 If an event is not your style, you can still contribute by picking up trash as you find it on your next outdoor outing.

 Let’s clean up!

-We’re excited to clean up with you, and thank you for your support of our environment!
+We’re excited to clean up with you, and thank you for supporting our environment!
 Remember, any small amount of trash pick-up makes a difference.
 Happy cleanup!

 Have you ever picked up trash in your area?
 Please share any other suggestions or clean-up events in the comments below!